flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 <a class="source-note source-note--info" href="https://www.advancedcustomfields.com/resources/custom-location-rules/">
 As with the field settings, we are writing our location rules using the same configuration options as Advanced Custom Fields.
 We strongly recommend reading more about these rules in the official ACF documentation.</a>

 That's it!
 Navigate to the backend of Wordpress and create a new page.
-At the bottom, you'll now see a section for your Post Slider component with a field labeled "Title".
+At the bottom, you'll now see a section for your SliderPosts component with a field labeled "Title".

 Add the text "Our Featured Posts" into the title field and save the page.